As you may know, cars come in all different shapes and sizes. But how long is actually the average car?

 First, we will go through the average car length and how it differs between different car models.
 Further down in the article, you will find how you can find your car model’s exact length.

 What is the Average Car Length?

-The average car length is around 4600mm or 14,7 feet.
+The average length of a car is around 14,7 feet or 4600 mm.
 This is the length of a car in the mid-size class like the Audi A4.
 This should give you a perspective of any car model’s length.
 Of course, some vehicles are much longer, and some are much shorter.

 If we are looking at small cars lengths, they are often 3000-4300mm/10-14 ft while big trucks are 5000-6000mm/18-19 ft, so there are certainly big differences in the lengths of different cars.

 |Small Car||Kia Rio||13.8||4215|